coffeegoesincodecomesout/must-gather_gather_metrics-PromMCPServer_claudeDemo/README.md

-# must-gather_gather_metrics-PromMCPServer_claudeDemo
+# must-gather_gather_metrics Prometheus MCPServer Claude demo

-This repo demonstrates extracting selected metrics from an Openshift cluster.
-The exported metrics are used to create TSDB blocks and expose that data via a containized prometheus instance.
+This repo demonstrates extracting selected metrics from an Openshift cluster using `must-gather -- gather_metrics` The exported metrics are used to create TSDB blocks and expose that data via a containized prometheus instance.
 Claude is then used to query the data via a Prometheus MCP server.